raikens1/mutation_rate/vcf_filtration/filtered_1kg_v3/SUBPOPS/EAS/3_SNP_lists/README.md

 ## File generation

-These files were generated using the awk and cut on the files in ../multiallelic to remove individual sample columns, comments, and multiallelic variants.
-The commands are saved in awk_EAS.sh
+These files were generated using the awk and cut on the files in ../2_multiallelic to remove individual sample columns, comments, and multiallelic variants.
+The commands are saved in awk_multiallelic.sh.
+(The original script used to do this work is now deprecated.
+It is saved in ./archive/awk_EAS.sh.)

 ## Notes: